-5.10 Performance Requirements and Contractual Obligations of the Participant
+5.9 Performance Requirements and Contractual Obligations of the Participant

-All participants in the Fleet Modernization Program will be required to agree to the following terms for a minimum of five years.
+All participants in the Fleet Modernization Program will be required to agree to the following terms for typically five years.
 These requirements are in addition to the requirements in the general guidelines.
 If these provisions conflict with the general requirements, these requirements will control.

-- The participant must agree to operate the replacement vehicle for a minimum of five (5) years in the SFNA meeting a minimum performance requirement equal to the amount listed in the contract.
+- The participant must agree to operate the replacement vehicle for typically five (5) years in the SFNA meeting a minimum performance requirement equal to the amount listed in the contract.
 This requirement may be met with either mileage or fuel depending on the vehicle type and configuration. - The participant is required to meet both an annual commitment and a lifetime commitment.
-Because of this, the SECAT Program recommends using a low estimate of vehicle operation when applying for funding.

-- The participant cannot sell or otherwise encumber the replacement vehicle without written authorization from the SECAT Program. - The replacement vehicle may operate outside the SFNA and outside the State of California; however, the participant is responsible for meeting their minimum annual SFNA performance. - If there is a significant event for the participant including, but not limited to bankruptcy, sale of business, or contact information change the participant must notify the SECAT Program. - If the replacement vehicle is involved in an accident, the applicant will need to report the accident to program staff within 10 business days.
+Because of this, the SECAT Program recommends using a low estimate of vehicle operation when applying for funding. - The participant cannot sell or otherwise encumber the replacement vehicle without written authorization from the SECAT Program. - The replacement vehicle may operate outside the SFNA and outside the State of California; however, the participant is responsible for meeting their minimum annual SFNA performance. - If there is a significant event for the participant including, but not limited to bankruptcy, sale of business, or contact information change the participant must notify the SECAT Program. - If the replacement vehicle is involved in an accident, the applicant will need to report the accident to program staff within 10 business days.
 The applicant will be required to provide a police report of the accident, a letter from the insurance company regarding the accident, and any additional information requested by SMAQMD.
-Down time due to an accident will be credited toward the performance requirements as long as the information is reported as requested and the participant repairs the vehicle as soon as possible.
-The participant will be required to repair the vehicle and return it to operation if possible.
-If the vehicle is totaled, SMAQMD may demand repayment of a pro-rated portion of the incentive funds.
+Down time due to an accident will be credited toward the